-In this way the Mid and South Canterbury Community Trust realises its vision to support community organisations to achieve a region of healthy, vibrant and caring communities.
+In this way the Community Trust realises its vision to support community organisations to achieve a region of healthy, vibrant and caring communities.

-The Mid and South Canterbury Trust is managed by a Board of ten trustees, chaired by Nathan Mills.
+The Community Trust of Mid & South Canterbury is managed by a Board of ten trustees, chaired by Nathan Mills.